AARP Eye Center

 - If it's more than $34,000 for an individual or $44,000 for a couple, you are taxed on 50 percent to 85 percent of your benefits.

-Say you're a single filer receiving the average SSDI benefit of $1,277 a month in 2021.
-You have a part-time job that pays $15,000 a year and receive $5,000 from investments and dividends.
-Your provisional income is $27,662, half of your Social Security benefits plus $20,000 in other income.
+Say you're a single filer who received the average SSDI benefit of $1,364 a month in 2022.
+You had a part-time job that paid $15,000, and you received $5,000 from investments and dividends.
+Your provisional income was $28,814 — half of your Social Security benefits plus $20,000 in other income.

-You are in the category of owing taxes on up to 50 percent of your benefits, although in this example it would be considerably less: Plugging these numbers into the IRS’ online tax tool, the Interactive Tax Assistant (ITA), indicates that $1,331 of your benefits would be subject to federal income tax, at the same tax rate as other income — in this case, you're in the 12 percent bracket.
+You are in the category of owing taxes on up to 50 percent of your benefits, although in this example it would be considerably less: Plugging these numbers into the IRS’ online tax tool, the Interactive Tax Assistant, indicates that $1,592 of your benefits would be subject to federal income tax, at the same tax rate as other income — in this case, you're in the 12 percent bracket.